 Stern Perkoski Mendez supports our clients through several different types of adoption:

 - Agency adoptions: These are adoptions in which agencies licensed by Illinois place children for adoption with foster or adoptive parents.
 The agency interviews and examines the homes of these prospective parents before placing a child with them, in order to ensure that the child’s physical, emotional and financial needs are met.
 If a birth parent decides to place their child for adoption with an agency, they must sign a document surrendering their child to the agency and allowing them to be placed with adoptive parents.

 - Private adoptions: Also known as “independent,” “direct” or “unrelated non-agency adoptions,” private adoptions enable the adoption of a child without the involvement of an Illinois-licenced agency.
 In such cases, a birth parent or parents will coordinate the placement of their child with an adopting family through the services of an attorney.
 Private adoptions are also commonly used for step-parent adoptions.

 - Foreign adoptions: In these increasingly common adoptions, the child is adopted in his or her country of birth, usually arranged through a specialized agency.
 The family will travel to finalize proceedings and arrange transportation back to the United States with the child.
 Once they return, there will be another adoption process under Illinois law.

 - Adult adoptions: In the state of Illinois, adults can be adopted with their consent, by a relative or by a person they have lived with for a minimum of two years.

-Contact Our Adoption Law Firm in Evanston, Chicago and Lake Forest
+Contact Our Adoption Law Firm in Evanston, Chicago, Lake Forest and Oak Brook

 If you are looking to adopt a child in Illinois, contact Stern Perkoski Mendez by requesting a free consultation online or calling us at (847) 868-9584.
-We can meet with you in our offices in Evanston, Chicago and Lake Forest or at another location.
+We can meet with you in our offices in Evanston, Chicago, Lake Forest and Oak Brook or at another location.